DARTH-git/Course-Modularization/content/days/day4/_index.markdown

 Basic agenda:

-- Synchronous session is from 9AM-12PM Central Time and consists of a mix of review, demonstrations and hands-on exercises
+- Synchronous session is from 9AM-12PM Eastern Time and consists of a mix of review, demonstrations and hands-on exercises
-- Slack support available 8:30AM-12PM Central Time
+- Slack support available 8:30AM-12PM Eastern Time

 **Preparation**: